 We are managing a section of our property as orchard and enjoy testing new tree and shrub varieties and pushing the limits of what can grow in our planting zone.
 Each February we clip scions from desirable trees and keep them in cold storage until spring.
 In April, before the buds have burst on the trees, we graft the scions onto recipient branches.
 We have been able to create trees with strong, cold-hardy root stock and productive branches, occasionally with fruit of many different varieties on a single tree.

-Fiddleheads are the new, curled growth of ostrich ferns (Matteuccia struthioteris) that are found along riparian ares.
-Tasting similar to asparagus (but better!), fiddleheads offer a spring time treat that is forest harvested at Pioneer Farm.
+A fiddlehead is the new, curled growth of ostrich ferns (Matteuccia struthioteris), found along riparian ares.
+The ferns are only available for a few weeks in May, and they offer a spring-time treat tasting similar to asparagus.
 Our fiddleheads are sold to a variety of local restaurants in Duluth and the Twin Cities.
-Harvest generally occurs in May.

 Wild rice is a traditional Minnesota food and extremely culturally important to ancestral people of our area.
 This is non-cultivated and non-genetically modified rice and our harvest is grown naturally in clear Minnesota Lakes.
 It is hand-harvested in late August to early September.

 Maple syrup creation is one of the largest projects that we take on each year.
 Sap is collected from sugar maple trees when temperatures are below freezing at night and above freezing during the day.
 This is typically a two-week window in April, though a changing climate has made the timing more unpredictable.
 Sap is boiled down with a surface area-intensive wood burning stove to create maple syrup.
 We enjoy managing our forests for the health of our sugar maple trees and working to maximize sap volume each year.